gearglow/ReptiliaWithATwist/The List.md

 Catching the Longbottoms up on the past 13 years took the rest of the day.
-They were still rather shaken by it all when the girls all piled out of what they'd assumed was a linen closet.
+They were still rather shaken by it all when the girls all piled out of what they'd assumed was a linen closet that evening.

+"Coming out of the closet?
+Really?"
+Alice asked sardonically.

+"Mum!"
+Nell perked up at her voice, and dashed over to where the elder Longbottoms lounged in the greatroom with Remus and Sirius.
+The others were close behind.